manuGil/GitCoDev/gitcodev/lesson2.md

 :::{admonition} Instructor's Note
 :class: tip
-**Key Points**
+These are the *key points* to explain:
-- Fetches Updates: Downloads new data from the remote repository.
+1. *Fetches Updates:* Downloads new data from the remote repository.
-- No Changes to Working Directory: Does not change your working directory or local branches.
+2. *No Changes to Working Directory:* Does not change your working directory or local branches.
-- Updates Remote Tracking Branches: Updates your local copy of the remote branches (e.g., origin/master).
+3. *Updates Remote Tracking Branches:* Updates your local copy of the remote branches (e.g., origin/main).
 :::

 ```shell